dmcalp/zana-bot/README.md

 ### !pause
 Pauses the current song, use again to resume

+### !mute
+Mutes the audio of the current song, if active

 ### !leave
 Disconnects Zana from the current voice channel

+### !queue
+Returns current playlist if available

+### !crypto
+Returns todays price information on BTC, ETH & XLM

 ### !mw [user+ID] \[platform]
 Searches for a MW player's stats.
 User with ID + battle, xbl or psn